awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection.md

 ## Download the Amazon Redshift JDBC Driver<a name="download-jdbc-driver"></a>

 Amazon Redshift offers drivers for tools that are compatible with either the JDBC 4\.2 API, JDBC 4\.1 API, or JDBC 4\.0 API\.
-For information about the functionality supported by these drivers, go to the [Amazon Redshift JDBC Driver Release Notes](https://s3.amazonaws.com/redshift-downloads/drivers/jdbc/1.2.34.1058/Amazon+Redshift+JDBC+Release+Notes.pdf)\.
+For information about the functionality supported by these drivers, go to the [Amazon Redshift JDBC Driver Release Notes](https://s3.amazonaws.com/redshift-downloads/drivers/jdbc/1.2.37.1061/Amazon+Redshift+JDBC+Release+Notes.pdf)\.

+For installation and configuration information, see [Amazon Redshift JDBC Driver Installation and Configuration Guide](https://s3.amazonaws.com/redshift-downloads/drivers/jdbc/1.2.37.1061/Amazon+Redshift+JDBC+Driver+Install+Guide.pdf)\.

 JDBC drivers version 1\.2\.27\.1051 and later support Amazon Redshift stored procedures\.
 For more information, see [Amazon Redshift Database Developer Guide Creating Stored Procedures](https://docs.aws.amazon.com/redshift/latest/dg/stored-procedure-overview.html)\.